lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 used; in other words, public keys identified by `id-hash-ml-dsa-44-with-sha512`, `id-hash-ml-dsa-65-with-sha512`, and `id-hash-ml-dsa-87-with-sha512` MUST NOT be in X.509 certificates used for CRLs, OCSP, certificate issuance and related PKIX protocols.
 This restriction is for both implementation and security reasons.

 The implementation reason for disallowing HashML-DSA stems from the fact that ML-DSA and HashML-DSA are incompatible algorithms that require different `Verify()` routines.
-This forwards to the protocol the complexity of informing the client whether to use `ML-DSA.Verify()` or `HashML-DSA.Verify()` along with the hash algorithm to use.
+This introduces the complexity of informing the verifier whether to use `ML-DSA.Verify()` or `HashML-DSA.Verify()`.
 Additionally, since the same OIDs are used to identify the ML-DSA public keys and ML-DSA signature algorithms, an implementation would need to commit a given public key to be either of type `ML-DSA` or `HashML-DSA` at the time of certificate creation.
-This is anticipated to cause operational issues in contexts where the operator does not know at key generation time whether the key will need to produce pure or pre-hashed signatures.
-ExternalMu-ML-DSA avoids all of these operational concerns by virtue of having keys and signatures that are indistinguishable from ML-DSA (i.e., ML-DSA and ExternalMu-ML-DSA are mathematically equivalent algorithms).
-The difference between ML-DSA and ExternalMu-ML-DSA is merely an internal implementation detail of the signer and has no impact on the verifier or network protocol.
+This is anticipated to cause operational issues in contexts where the operator does not know whether the key will need to produce pure or pre-hashed signatures at key generation time.
+The External Mu mode described in {{externalmu}}
+avoids all of these operational concerns.

 The security reason for disallowing HashML-DSA is that the design of the ML-DSA algorithm provides enhanced resistance against collision attacks,